Gorseinon: Agricultural and industrial development

 Gors Eynon first appeared on an Ordnance Survey map in 1813, but by 1830 the name appeared in its modern spelling.

-The monks of Neath Abbey paid many visits to this locality, and evidence of this were several mills built on the banks of local rivers; Cadle Mill, on the Lliw, Pontlliw, Melyn Mynach, and Loughor Mill.
+The monks of Neath Abbey paid many visits to this locality, and as evidence of this there were several mills built on the banks of local rivers: Cadle Mill, on the Lliw, Pontlliw, Melyn Mynach, and Loughor Mill.

 There was one weaving mill and two flour mills on the river.
-These were worked by the monks to provide food and clothing for the Abbey, wool being brought here from Gower sheeplands.
+These were worked by the monks to provide food and clothing for the abbey; the wool was brought here from Gower sheeplands.

-By the end of the thirteenth century the monks at Melyn Mynach owned vast acreage devoted to sheep farming.
+By the end of the 13th century the monks at Melyn Mynach owned vast acreage devoted to sheep farming.
 They produced high quality wool at Cwrt Y Carnau, which was traded in Flanders and Italy.

-With the arrival of the black death and bubonic plague in the fourteenth century, labour became scarce and the monks were forced to sell or rent to the local farmers.
-Eventually, during Henry VIII's reign, the few monks that were left were pensioned off, as their land passed into crown hands.
+After the arrival of the Black Death and bubonic plague in the 14th century, labour became scarce, and the monks were forced to sell or rent to the local farmers.
+Eventually, during Henry VIII's reign, the few monks that were left were pensioned off, and their land passed into Crown hands.

-Mr. John Pryce, a legal gentleman, who was originally from the area but had moved to London, returned to raise a family at Cwrt Y Carne.
-In 1575 he purchased the manor and land, and also the mill at Melyn Mynach.
+John Pryce, a legal gentleman, who was originally from the area but had moved to London, returned to raise a family at Cwrt Y Carne.
+In 1575 he purchased the manor and land, and also the mill at Melyn Mynach (melin being the Welsh for "mill").
 The whole estate totalled over 130 acre.
-Pryce tried to squeeze every penny out of his tenant farmers and many disputes followed.
-The Pryce family prospered and by the early eighteenth Century, the name had changed to Price.
+Pryce tried to squeeze every penny out of his tenant farmers, and many disputes followed.
+The Pryce family prospered, and by the early 18th century the name had changed to Price.

-The last owner of the Melyn Mynach was the husband of a Price family member.
-He was called Nathaniel Cameron – Mayor of Swansea.
-He also owned the Mountain Colliery but sold the Mill after getting into financial difficulties to Mr. William Lewis, the founder of Gorseinon.
+The last owner of the Melyn Mynach was Nathaniel Cameron, mayor of Swansea and the husband of a Price family member.
+He also owned the Mountain Colliery; but after getting into financial difficulties he sold the mill to William Lewis, the founder of Gorseinon.